 - If you become a victim of violent crime, including rape, seek immediate medical assistance because of the high risk of HIV/AIDS.

 Civil unrest and political tension

-Large scale protests occur frequently across Brazil.
+Large scale protests occur frequently.
 Demonstrations, protests and other large public gatherings can turn violent with little or no warning.
 Authorities may use tear gas and other riot control measures to disperse protesters.
 Demonstrations and protests often interrupt traffic and public transport.

-Airports and public transport can experience industrial action during major events or key holidays, and passengers can experience considerable travel delays.
+Airports and public transport strikes occur, especially during major events or key holidays, causing considerable travel delays.

 - Avoid all demonstrations, protests and large public gatherings.

 - Monitor the media and other sources for news of planned or possible unrest.
 Avoid affected areas.